yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 | transforms.Reroute.key.field.replacement | Specifies a regular expression for determining the value of the inserted key field in terms of those captured groups. |
 | provide.transaction.metadata | Whether to generate events with transaction boundaries. |

-For usage example, refer to our [example repository](https://github.com/yugabyte/cdc-examples/tree/main/consistent-streaming).
+For usage example, refer to YugabyteDB CDC Consistent Streaming Pipeline in the [example repository](https://github.com/yugabyte/cdc-examples/tree/main/consistent-streaming).

 ### Transaction boundaries

-The connector publishes metadata which can be used to distinguish transaction boundaries for a downstream application to implement atomicity.
-Once the configuration property `provide.transaction.metadata` (see [transaction metadata]()) is enabled, the connector will also publish events indicating the beginning and end of the transaction.
+The connector publishes metadata that can be used to distinguish transaction boundaries for a downstream application to implement atomicity.
+Once the configuration property `provide.transaction.metadata` is enabled, the connector will also publish events indicating the beginning and end of the transaction.
+For more information, see [Transaction metadata](#transaction-metadata).

 ### Prerequisites
-* Stream ID should be created in the `EXPLICIT` checkpointing mode.
-To know more, see [yb-admin create\_change\_data_stream](../../admin/yb-admin#create_change_data_stream).
+* Create the Stream ID should in the `EXPLICIT` checkpointing mode.
+For more information, see [yb-admin create\_change\_data_stream](../../../admin/yb-admin#create_change_data_stream).
-* The connector should always be run with a single task i.e. `tasks.max` should always be set to 1.
+* You should always run the connector with a single task, that is, `tasks.max` should always be set to 1.

-### Known limitations with transaction ordering
+### Known limitations
 * Transactional ordering is currently not supported with schema evolution.
-Issue [18476](https://github.com/yugabyte/yugabyte-db/issues/18476).
+See issue [18476](https://github.com/yugabyte/yugabyte-db/issues/18476).

 ## Monitoring